Searching for the Moon

 A bit of my background, for many years I worked on and build calendaring systems and served on the IETF iCalendar working group, including a brief stint as an editor of the RFC for iCalendar.
 I’ve been thinking about calendaring issues for many, many years.
 I’ve also been a lifelong radio and audio entertainment fan.
 I even did audio sound effects for a college production of the entire Hitchhiker’s Guide to the Galaxy.

-Posted in digital bedouin, geeks, iTunes, internet, mobile, networks, podcasts, time, web2.0 | Tagged: , , , , , | 8 Comments »
+Posted in digital bedouin, geeks, internet, iTunes, mobile, networks, podcasts, time, web2.0 | Tagged: , , , , , | 8 Comments »

 Economics, live video, and The World Economic Forum at Davos